daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-16/README.md

 #### Describe and Define

-- The OSI Networking Model
-- TCP and UDP Protocol
-- Stateful Networking
+- Events
+- ... specifically, the Node event system
-- Packets
+- Event driven architecture
-- Buffered Transfer

 #### Execute

+- Implement the Observer pattern using Publish/Subscribe
-- Create a TCP Server
+- Create a modular, event based system.A
-- Network computers by implementing a TCP server
-- Simulate events through curated messages

 ## Today's Outline